theTSLC/dev-score/README.md

 # dev-score
-A modern React and ES6 manually configured [application](https://dev-score.firebaseapp.com/) that allows you to view the world's most popular repos for multiple languages and battle two Github profiles
+A modern React and ES6 [no boilerplate app](https://dev-score.firebaseapp.com/) that allows you to view the world's most popular repos for multiple languages and battle two Github profiles

 #### Modern React:
   * React v16.3